real-space/AngstromCube/README.md

     - non-magnetic potential generation
     - MPI parallel Poisson solver for the electrostatics (no preconditioner)
     - SHO-projector PAW with all-electron atoms (currently only non-magnetic)
+    - GPU acceleration (CUDA support)
 - These features are planned but have so far not been addressed:
     - different versions of LDA, GGA, meta-GGA (currently only LDA implemented)
     - efficient eigensolver for the grid Hamiltonian (currently inefficient subspace rotation method)
-    - OpenMP parallelization (currently none)
+    - OpenMP parallelization (currently only in some places)
-    - GPU acceleration (currently none)
     - forces (currently none)
     - self-consistency convergence criteria (currently we set the number of iterations)
     - magnetism, collinear and non-collinear (currently only non-magnetic)